tlannigan/modded-minecraft-guide/README.md

 ### My FTB App opens a popup with errors!
   - The FTB App says I don't own Minecraft!
   - Make sure you own Minecraft on a Microsoft account.
 If you bought Minecraft when it was still using Mojang accounts, there was a deadline on Sept.
 19th, 2023 to migrate to a Microsoft account.
 If you did not migrate, you do not own Minecraft anymore and will be unable to login with your Mojang credentials.
 Microsoft did send out a mercy email on that day which will allow anyone that didn't meet the deadline to get a new Minecraft account attached to their Microsoft account, up to 90 days from the deadline.

-### My game client crashed!
-  - If nothing else in the FAQ references your issue, post in #help-and-support with as much detail as you can and provide your logs (see #2).

-### My server crashed!
-  - If nothing else in the FAQ references your issue, post in #help-and-support with as much detail as you can and provide your logs (see #2).

 ### An error occurred whilst launching...
 Failed to execute asset update task:
   - Check your FTB App's `latest.log` for lines that say `Tried URL: https://resources.download.minecraft.com/blah/blahblahblah...`.
 Take note specifically of the `/blah/blahblahblah` part.
 If only one `/blah/blahblahblah` is referenced in your log, you can replace it in your install.
 It is a vanilla Minecraft file that the launcher requires: